Rithul-Raj/Predictive-Maintenance-for-Robot-Motors/README.md

 Small values indicate normal operation
 Large deviations indicate potential faults
-Positive and negative values are both meaningful for current analysis
+Positive and negative values are both meaningful for current analysis.

 7. Noise Reduction Techniques

 Raw sensor data contains noise that can lead to false detections.
 Two filtering techniques are used: